ScottLilly/ScottLilly/README.md

 ### Hello 👋

 ### 🔭 I’m currently working on:
-- [MegaCorpClash](https://github.com/ScottLilly/MegaCorpClash), an interactive gmae for Twitch streamers and viewers in their chat channel
+- [MegaCorpClash](https://github.com/ScottLilly/MegaCorpClash), an interactive game for Twitch streamers and people in their chat
-- [Pinax](https://github.com/ScottLilly/Pinax), an application to identify outdated versions of .NET or NuGet packages for C# solutions/projects
+- [Pinax](https://github.com/ScottLilly/Pinax), an app to identify outdated versions of .NET or NuGet packages for C# solutions/projects
 - [SOSCSRPG](https://soscsrpg.com/), a programming guide for people who want to learn C# by building a simple RPG

 ### 🌱 I’m currently learning: